dzemmour/immgent_workshop1/README.md

 The code and step-by-step description is in the R Markdown file workshop1.Rmd

-The data is in data_clean.Rds
+The example data is data_clean.Rds.
+Download link: https://drive.google.com/file/d/16ixV4VFsQs0mV2aJnVy1CfS45285ANa8/view?usp=share_link

 Rendering of the workshop1.Rmd is in the HTML file: workshop1.html